 Calming high-energy, excitable, rowdy dogs can be a challenge.
 Fortunately, many respond quite well to the balancing action of flower remedies.
-Discover which flower essence blends work best to improve calm and control in hyper, high-strung dogs, and find tips for living and working successfully with this kind of dog.
+Discover which flower essence blends work best to improve calm and control in hyper, high-strung dogs, and find practical tips for living and working successfully with this kind of dog.

 Your dog has more energy than you know what to do with.
 He’s wild; he’s obnoxious; he can’t settle down!
 And you are frustrated.
 Is he crazy? belligerent?
 ADHD? a "bad dog"?